 I’m so excited about sharing this soft cut out sugar cookie recipe with you guys today!
 It’s the recipe that my mom always used for cut sugar cookies at Christmas time, that she passed down to me.
 Whenever I make the dough, I take a taste of it, and I am immediately seven years old in my parents’ kitchen stealing scraps as we make cookies as a family, Christmas music playing in the background.

-What Makes This the Best Cut Out Sugar Cookie Recipe in the World?
+What Makes This the Best Sugar Cookie Recipe in the World

 - The taste!
 The taste of these cookies is perfection.
 They are just the right amount of sweet and buttery.

 - They hold their shape!
 Cut out cookies that hold their shape is a must at Christmas.
 These guys don’t spread, and they hold their cut out shape just right.

 - These soft sugar cookies truly are soft.
 They have a tiny bit of a crisp outer edge with the most delicious soft center.

 As with any baking recipe, I suggest that you read through the recipe fully before you get going.
 Proper measuring and temperature of ingredients are what will ensure success.

 This is a brief overview of the recipe.
 Please make sure to get the full measurements in the recipe card below.